kartik117/SIMS-app/README.md

 "My Courses" tab is pre-selected.
 Here, user can add the various courses she teaches.
 Enter one course at a time and its course code (if applicable) in their respective entry boxes.
 Click on "Add Record".
-If there is any error in the record, select on the course in the view, edit it in entry box.
+If there is any error in the record, select the course in the display window, edit it in entry box.
 Then click "Update Record".

 * Add classes
 Select "My Classes" tab on navigation bar.